aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 | "AWS_DBE_COMMIT_KEY" | 18       |
 | Message ID           | 32       |

-The HKDF calculation MUST use a supplied key, and an `info` as described above.
+The HKDF calculation MUST use a supplied key, no salt, and an `info` as described above.

 The commit key calculation described above MUST be performed with the record's plaintext data key and the header's message id.